Machines and Trust: How to Mitigate AI Bias

 Although LIME can explain the importance of individual features and provide local explanations of behavior on particular image inputs, LIME does not explain a CNN’s overall behavior or allow data scientists to search for unwanted bias.

 In famous cases where unwanted CNN bias was found, members of the public (such as Joy Buolamwini) noticed instances of bias based on their membership of an underprivileged group.
-Hence the best approaches in mitigation combine technical and business approaches: Test often, and build diverse teams that can find unwanted AI bias through testing before production.
+Hence the best approaches in mitigation combine technical and business approaches: Test often, and build diverse teams that can find unwanted bias in AI through testing before production.

 Legal Obligations and Future Directions Around AI Ethics